raedcran/flutter_jstomp/README.md

     The parameter closed: is a callback function with a bool type, which means that the connection is closed and the return value is false;
 ```

-#### 4、subscribe to the message channel, support peer-to-peer and broadcast, support simultaneous subscription to multiple channels
+#### 4. Subscribe to the message channel, support peer-to-peer and broadcast, support simultaneous subscription to multiple channels

 ```
             //Point-to-point channel address, I subscribe to the channel with the specified userid here.